When starting a residential cleaning business it is best to evaluate your needs to see if it is a good fit for you as an first time entrepreneur.

 This goes without saying, but how much money do you want and how quickly?
 One of the great things about a residential cleaning business start up is how cheap and fast it is to start and how profitable it can be early on.
 There are very few businesses that are so fast and easy to start that can result in pure profit within only a couple of months and give you a steady flow of cash for the future.

 It is a good and honest living, if you are ethical with your business practices, but it is not necessarily going to bring passion into your life.
-But most people look to other areas of their life to experience passion -- their family, hobbies and / or faith may fit the bill just fine.
+But most people look to other areas of their life to experience passion -- their family, friends, hobby or volunteering.
 I found professional cleaning to be surprisingly meaningful for me as a living.
 I also did other activities on the side to add variety, such as music and home improvement.

 This is a very good business if you want job security and little change with your day to day work.
 If change is something you crave, if you like to be challenged in many technological ways (like learning a new gadget or operating system), then it will likely be boring for you.
 If it is comforting to you that your day to day routine will NOT change much, then it is a good fit for you.